 Roles in clinical informatics

 Explore some of the roles in clinical informatics:

 - picture and archiving communication system (PACS) adminstrator

 Administrative assistants in clinical informatics could work in a variety of areas.
 An example could be supporting the Informatics Learning Networks (ILN).
 ILNs provide networking and continuous professional development opportunities for clinicians and other healthcare staff.
 They offer a variety of support, including seminars, small focused learning groups and web support.

 Clinical informatics specialist managers carry out full or part-time research, using their understanding of clinical practice to find ways to improve services.
 They manage information services for a specialist area such as maternity services and will assist in the development of specific IT and/or information projects, such as the electronic patient record.

 Pathology links managers are usually healthcare professionals.
-They are responsible for the IT systems linking pathology services across multiple locations in an organisation or region.
+They are responsible for the IT systems and applications that link shared pathology services.

-Their role is to ensure that the IT systems work reliably.
+Their role is to ensure that the IT system works reliably and is compliant with national information governance regulations.
 The work will involve a range of tasks including: